Skip to content

 Shure SM7B

-Dynamic · −59 dBV/Pa · Needs 60–75 dB clean gain · The most common pain point
+Dynamic · −59 dBV/Pa · Needs 60–75 dB clean gain · The most common pain point we see

 B